Heidi J. Hoyle: Military career

 Branch detailed to the Chemical Corps, Hoyle attended the Basic Course at Fort McClellan, Alabama, and then moved to Hanau, Germany, for her first assignment as the battalion chemical officer in 7–227th Aviation Regiment.
 After a quick transition course at Redstone Arsenal, Alabama, she served as accountable officer, then shop officer, in the 71st Ordnance Company before serving as the maintenance support operations officer of the 18th Corps Support Battalion.
 Following the Combined Logistics Officer Advanced Course and Explosive Ordnance Disposal (EOD) School, she commanded the 761st Ordnance Company (EOD) and also served as the battalion operations officer (S-3) of the 19th Maintenance Battalion at Fort Sill, Oklahoma.

 Upon graduation from the University of Virginia in 2004, she was assigned as an instructor, then associate professor, in the Department of Systems Engineering at West Point, New York.
 Her next assignment was at Fort Carson, Colorado, where she served as the 242nd Ordnance Battalion (EOD) executive officer with deployment to Afghanistan in support of Operation Enduring Freedom.
 She was then assigned to serve as the aide-de-camp to the director of the Joint Improvised Explosive Device (IED) Defeat Organization.
 In 2010, she was selected for command of the Special Troops Battalion (STB) of the 3rd Sustainment Brigade, Fort Stewart, Georgia and deployed in support of the Iraq War.

 In 2013, Hoyle attended Senior Service College at the Dwight D. Eisenhower School for National Security and Resource Strategy at Fort McNair, Washington, D.C.
 She then served as deputy chief of staff for prevention programs in 4th ID prior to commanding the 71st EOD Group at Fort Carson, Colorado.
 Following her command of the 71st EOD Group, she was assigned as the executive officer to the Executive Deputy of Army Materiel Command at Redstone Arsenal, Alabama.
 Later, she served as commanding general, Joint Munitions Command and Joint Munitions and Lethality Life Cycle Management Command, Rock Island Arsenal, Illinois.
 She served as the 41st Chief of Ordnance from 2018 to 2020.

 In February 2022, Hoyle was reassigned as the director of operations (G-43/5/7) of the Office of the Deputy Chief of Staff for Logistics.

-In January 2023, Hoyle was nominated for promotion to lieutenant general.
+In 2023, Hoyle was promoted to lieutenant general and became the Deputy Chief of Staff, G-4 for the United States Army.

+LTG Heidi Hoyle retired from the United States Army on 21 November 2025 after 31 years of service.